Detectives seek motive in fatal California school stabbing - KESQ

 The attack shocked Santa Rosa — a community best known for its wineries about 50 miles (80.5 kilometers) north of San Francisco — and prompted lockdowns of several nearby schools as officers searched for the teenage suspect.

-The school remained closed Thursday.
+The school will be closed for the rest of the week.
 Principal Adam Paulson, in a message to parents, students and the school community, called the stabbing “the darkest day anyone can remember at Montgomery High,” according to the Press-Democrat.

+Jayden’s stepfather, Tom Lenwell, told KTVU he was reeling from the violence.

+“I’m hurt.
+I’m sad.
+I’m never going to see Jayden again,” Lenwell told reporters.
+“I’m not going to be able to joke and laugh with him.
+Those days are gone.”

 Santa Rosa Police Sgt.
 Christopher Mahurin on Thursday said investigators are working to interview the 27 students who were inside the classroom at the time, as well as the teacher and teacher’s aides.

+Members of the New Vintage Church gathered Thursday morning to pray for the school community.

-Officers will be on the school’s campus Monday when it reopens, he said.
+Officers will be on the school’s campus Monday when it reopens, Mahurin said.

+But some parents said they wanted to hear more about the school’s plans and also would press the school board about children’s safety at next week’s meeting.

+“I don’t feel like the school district’s had any response,” said Libby Dalton, whose 16-year-old son is a sophomore.
+“They canceled school for two days but what’s next?
+How are they going to keep our kids safe after that?”

 The violence started when the two juniors came into the classroom and started a fight with the freshman, police said.
 Teachers initially broke up the brawl but the freshman then pulled out a knife and allegedly stabbed the juniors.